Benefits of Water Jetting

 • Severe clogs from improper use of the drainage system

-• Neglected drain pipes and sewer lines with mineral, grease, or other buildup lining the pipe walls
+• Neglected drain pipes with mineral, grease, or other buildup lining the pipe walls

 • Acute clogs from improper objects flushed down the toilet or introduced via the sinks